 Find out what’s happening in the world of Human Software

-- What I’ve Learned Six Weeks After Publishing “Human Software”
+Software increasingly runs our lives, yet business executives appear to… Read More »Reflections on Mr Bates vs The Post Office - What I’ve Learned Six Weeks After Publishing “Human Software”